Reedland

 Reedland (Dutch: Rietland) is a 2025 drama film written and directed by Sven Bresser, in his directorial debut.
 Starring Gerrit Knobbe and Loïs Reinders, it follows a reed cutter who finds a girl's corpse on his land.

 The film had its world premiere in the Critics' Week section of the 2025 Cannes Film Festival on 14 May, and was theatrically released in the Netherlands in 9 October.
-It was selected as Dutch entry in Best International Feature Film category for the 98th Academy Awards.
+It was selected as Dutch entry in Best International Feature Film category for the 98th Academy Awards, but it was not nominated.

 Synopsis

 Johan is a reed cutter who, after finding the lifeless body of a little girl on his land, is overcome with a vague sense of guilt.
 As he cares for his granddaughter, he becomes increasingly obsessed with finding answers and unraveling the evil lurking in his close-knit rural community.